 global-name String representing the global name of the Orace database.
-This is looked up through the tnsnames.ora file. user String representing the user name to use for authentication. password String representing the password to use for authentication
+This is looked up through the tnsnames.ora file.

+password String representing the password to use for authentication..

 Glossary

 Note

 This glossary is still very thinly populated, and not all references in the main text have been properly linked and coordinated with this glossary.
 This will hopefully change in future revisions.